sa-y-an/rportal/README.md

 python manage.py runserver
 ```

-> Navigate to localhost:8000 to see the magic
+> Navigate to localhost:8000 to see the magic <br>

-> PS 2: For more details refer to this tutorial <a href="https://simpleisbetterthancomplex.com/series/2017/09/04/a-complete-beginners-guide-to-django-part-1.html"> Tutorial </a>
+> PS 2: For more details refer to this tutorial <a href="https://simpleisbetterthancomplex.com/series/2017/09/04/a-complete-beginners-guide-to-django-part-1.html"> Tutorial </a> <br>
+> Instructions to update git forked repo <a href="https://medium.com/@topspinj/how-to-git-rebase-into-a-forked-repo-c9f05e821c8a"> Medium </a>